jdwong415/sequelized-burger/README.md

-# Burger Time
+# Burger Time (Sequelized Version)
-A restaurant app that lets users input the names of burgers they like to eat, using Node, Express, MySQL, Handlebars, and ORM, based on the MVC design pattern.
+A restaurant app that lets users input the names of burgers they like to eat, using Node, Express, Sequelized, and Handlebars, based on the MVC design pattern.

 ## Prerequisites:
 * Node.js

 ## Installation

-* Download source code: `git clone https://github.com/jdwong415/burger.git`
+* Download source code: `git clone https://github.com/jdwong415/sequelized-burger.git`

 * Install modules: `npm install`